robgetschmann/wf/README.md

 _standard input_ stream.
 If one command line argument is provided this must be a readable file, the contents of which will be used as the input.

+* Any data input must be successfully processed even if it is not ASCII data.

 * The word frequency output will be to the _standard output_ stream.

 * Each record of output will be on a single line.
 The first field of